Jointeg/ubirch-poc-manager/README.md

 In order to make the polling service work correctly, You have to manually create a user in Keycloak and assign him an `admin` role.
 The username and password has to be same as set in `application.conf` (`keycloak.client.adminUsername` , `keycloak.client.adminPassword`).
-Last step is to refresh the client secret and paste the correct one into `keycloak.client.config`.
 After that, You should see logs indicating how many users were confirmed, but the mail to POC manager was not sent yet.

 ### Creating a POC user